top of page

 Beta-alanine (1g):

-Beta alanine is an amino acid made by your own liver or ingested by eating poultry, fish or meats.
-It helps produce a molecule that buffers the acid that builds up in your muscle while exercising.
-Along with creatine and unlike a lot of other sports supplements, a lot of studies have been done on the effects of beta alanine.
+A lot of studies have been done on the effects of beta alanine.
 Twelve individual randomised clinical trials have each shown beneficial effects of beta alanine on performance in different sports.

 These trials show that beta alanine is effective at improving performance for high-intensity, short-duration exercise, lasting 60 to 240 seconds.
 The specific effects range from increasing power, to increasing time to exhaustion and attenuating fatigue, meaning that athletes who received supplementation could keep going for longer than athletes receiving placebo.
-Competitive dancing is similar to the sports tested in that it is also a high-intensity and short duration of around 1-2 minutes for each dance.
-Supplementation with beta alanine might therefore be extremely useful for dancers.

-Doses used in trials range from 800mg to 4.8g per day, and it has been shown efficacious within this range.
-Beta alanine is known to cause paraesthesia, a tingling sensation that may occur for example in the lips soon after consuming the drink.
-This is temporary and will subside shortly after.
+Beta alanine is known to cause paraesthesia, a harmless tingling sensation that may occur for example in the lips soon after consuming the drink.
+It typically starts 5-10 minutes after consumption and lasts for about 30 to 60 minutes.
 This effect is related to the dose and so consuming the drink more slowly can make this effect less pronounced.

 Sources: Antonio J, Pereira F, Curtis J, Rojas J, Evans C. The Top 5 Can't-Miss Sport Supplements.
 Nutrients.
 2024;16(19):3247.
 Published 2024 Sep 26. doi:10.3390/nu16193247 Gross M, Bieri K, Hoppeler H, Norman B, Vogt M. Beta-alanine supplementation improves jumping power and affects severe-intensity performance in professional alpine skiers.
 Int J Sport Nutr Exerc Metab.
 2014;24(6):665-673. doi:10.1123/ijsnem.2013-0253 Cimadevilla-Fernández-Pola E, Martínez-Roldán C, Maté-Muñoz JL, et al. Effects of β-Alanine Supplementation on Subjects Performing High-Intensity Functional Training.
 Nutrients.
 2024;16(14):2340.
 Published 2024 Jul 19. doi:10.3390/nu16142340